Nexeron2/BetterCityGDPS-core/README.md

 ## Current status

-This repository currently contains the initial monorepo scaffold and a runnable `core-api` foundation with healthchecks, legacy route mapping, and placeholder GDPS endpoint responses.
+This repository currently contains the initial monorepo scaffold and a runnable `core-api` foundation with healthchecks, and placeholder GDPS endpoint responses.

 ## Core API quick start